Data Science Interviews 2023: How to Prepare When Time Is TightMar 17, 2023

 Have you ever wondered how you can efficiently prepare for data science interviews when you have limited time?

-It’s challenging and overwhelming to prepare for all that.
+It’s challenging and overwhelming to prepare for everything in data science interviews.
 When you throw in a time limit as well, a lot of people simply don’t know what to do.

 That’s why I want to share the data-driven method for interview preparation.
 It’s the method I use and the same one that I teach clients in my coaching program.
 It has proven helpful for both me and them in landing offers easier and more efficiently.